 Financial Considerations

-In Australia, many Medicare item numbers have recently become available to bulk-bill telehealth sessions.
-This includes quarantined/isolated doctors who are still able to provide telehealth from home.
-It is worth checking with the relevant agency in your area to see what options are available to support telehealth, and what the surrounding rules and regulations are.
+Many Medicare item numbers in Australia have recently become available to bulk-bill telehealth sessions.
+This includes quarantined/isolated doctors who can still provide telehealth from home.
+It is worth checking with the relevant agency in your area to see what options are available to support telehealth and what the surrounding rules and regulations are.

 Medicolegal Considerations